-So what is so interesting about telephone pole insulators?
+What is so interesting about telephone pole insulators?

 My curiosity about insulators started before I even knew what they were.
-A friend of my son’s stayed at his home for a few days and left a glass, lantern-like object in appreciation for hospitality.
+A friend of my son’s stayed at his home for a few days and left a glass, lantern-like object in appreciation for his hospitality.
 A neat little piece, the glass cylinder found a permanent display place in John and Jim’s living room.

-This summer we drove down to the Outer Banks, and on the way we stopped at one of my favorite antique shops, The Peck Basket, which resembles an old-fashioned general store.
+This summer, we drove down to the Outer Banks, and on the way, we stopped at one of my favorite antique shops, The Peck Basket, which resembles an old-fashioned general store.

 […] three blue and green colored insulators with a tag of $35 on one of them.
 After writing a blog post here on the subject of insulators and becoming fascinated by their history and esthetic appeal, I knew […]